Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

      source to perform the actions detailed in [[#interface-1-failover]].

 The CDN consumes a DASH/HLS Ingest or serves as a proxy for content delivered to a client.
-The CDN in case it is consuming the POST-based DASH/HLS Ingest performs the following tasks:
+The CDN, in case it is consuming the POST-based DASH/HLS Ingest, performs the following tasks:

    - It stores all posted content and makes them available for HTTP GET requests